-Location: East Building Star and Laser Shows: As posted on website: raritanval.edu/planetarium Phone: 908-231-8805
+Location: East Building

+Astronomy Shows and Laser Concerts: As posted on website: raritanval.edu/planetarium

-Presents star and laser shows for adults and children, as well as professional development for teachers.
-Features include 100-seat planetarium, gift shop, exhibition space and observatory.
+The RVCC Planetarium is an interactive experience in which the audience learns about astronomy, constellations, and the Universe around us.
+In addition to astronomy shows for visitors as young as 3 years old and as old as the Universe, there are musical laser concerts for adults and children, as well as professional development for teachers.
+Features include 100-seat planetarium, gift shop, exhibition space, and the 3M Observatory with multiple telescopes.